Haffner Energy, Lanzajet, And Lanzatech Join Forces To Unlock Alcohol-To-Jet SAF Production From Biomass Residues

 About Haffner Energy

 Haffner Energy designs, manufactures, supplies, and operates biofuel and hydrogen solutions using biomass residues.
 Its innovative, patented thermolysis technology produces Sustainable Aviation Fuel, as well as renewable gas, hydrogen, and methanol.
-The company also contributes to regenerating the planet through the co-production of biogenic CO2 and biochar.
+The company also contributes to regenerating the planet through the co-production of biogenic CO 2

+and biochar.
 A family-owned company co-founded 31 years ago by Marc and Philippe Haffner, Haffner Energy has been working from the outset to decarbonize industry and all forms of mobility, as well as governments and local communities.
-Further information is available at .
+Further information is available at

 About LanzaJet